michael-platzer/panveal/README.md

 Presentations with [Pandoc](https://pandoc.org/)
 and [reveal.js](https://revealjs.com/)

-* Copy the files `Makefile` and `template.htm` to the directory where you wish to create your presentation.
+* The slides of your presentation can be either in HTML format, in Markdown syntax or can be SVG files.
+  Markdown files are converted into HTML with Pandoc and for SVG images a slide with a reference to the SVG is added.

 * Each slide of your presentation must be stored in an individual file.
   All files which are covered by the wildcard pattern `slide_*`